damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 Within ZenDesk, the SLA's are set as follows.
 Under Business Rules in the Admin console, Service Level Agreements are defined.
 Currently, one is defined, with different response times required depending on the _priority_  of the ticket which can be Urgent, High, Normal, or Low.

-Emergency tickets (SLA 1 per the list above) are tagged as "Urgent" using a trigger setting, and SLA 2 items are tagged as either High or Normal priority, depending on the exact channel.
+Emergency tickets (SLA category 1 per the list above) are tagged as "Urgent" using a 30 minute trigger.
-The response times configured for the different priorities are:

-- 30 minutes (Urgent),
+SLA category 2 items are tagged as either High or Normal priority.

-- 12 business hours (High),
+- High with a trigger of 12 business hours: TODO
-- 16 business hours (Normal),
+- Normal with a trigger 16 business hours: TODO
-- 24 business hours (Low)

 An email is sent to everyone in the support team when an SLA breach is imminent, see the [automation in ZenDesk](https://gitlab.zendesk.com/agent/admin/automations/edit/80833987).

-Within ZenDesk, currently we do _not_ have an SLA assigned (and no automated warnings) to any tickets from channels below Regular Tickets, but we do track response times.
+Within ZenDesk, currently we do _not_ have an SLA assigned (and no automated warnings) to any tickets from channels in category 3 and 4, but we do track response times.

 ## Support Channels <a name="support-channels"></a>